1995 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 1. Broadstrike Errors

-2. Die Crack and Die Break Errors
+4. Die Crack and Cud Errors

-Die cracks develop during extensive use of the striking dies, creating jagged raised lines on subsequently struck coins as metal flows into the fractured areas of the die surface.
-These linear features can appear anywhere on the coin, ranging from minor hairline cracks to major breaks that traverse the entire design.
+Die cracks develop during extensive die use, creating jagged raised lines on subsequently struck coins as metal flows into fractured areas of the die surface.
+Minor die cracks add minimal value ($1–$5), as they are relatively common in high-volume production years like 1995.

-Minor die cracks add minimal value ($1-$5), as they’re relatively common in high-volume production years like 1995.
-However, major die breaks—particularly “cud” errors where a chunk of the die has separated, leaving a raised blob of metal on the coin—can command $25-$100.
+However, major die breaks — particularly “cud” errors where a chunk of the die has separated, leaving a raised blob of metal at the coin’s rim — can command $25–$100.
 The size, location, and dramatic visual impact of the break determine collector interest and market value.

-3. Lamination Errors
+5. Lamination Errors

-Values range from $5 for minor surface flaking to $50-$100 for dramatic splits or large missing metal areas that don’t obscure major design elements.
+Values range from $5 for minor surface flaking to $50–$100 for dramatic splits or large missing metal areas.
+Coins showing design on both exposed surfaces of a split planchet — called “split before strike” examples — are especially prized and can exceed $100 in high-grade uncirculated condition.

 Where to Sell Your 1995 Nickel?